corrode/corrode.github.io/content/blog/rust-option-handling-best-practices/index.md

 Even with a trainer around, they are often too embarrassed to ask for help.
 They think people are supposed to *"get this"* and they are the only ones who don't.

 This just defers the problem.
 The user of the function might hit a `panic` at runtime.
 That user might be their future self.

-I recommend to avoid `unwrap` in production code, as this sets a bad example: one `unwrap` attracts another and the codebase becomes more fragile as you continue down this path. [^1]
+I recommend avoiding `unwrap` in production code, as this sets a bad example: one `unwrap` attracts another and the codebase becomes more fragile as you continue down this path. [^1]

 [^1]: Sometimes, `unwrap()` can make code more readable by reducing noise, especially when the success case is overwhelmingly likely.